-The kingdom of Bhutan lists environmental protection as one of the four pillars of happiness.
-A state of mind, which the country takes so seriously that gross national happiness is considered greater than the gross domestic product.
-This principle is a radical approach to development.
-It means that the Bhutanese uphold the integrity of traditional values in social, religious, cultural, and environmental realms.
-At the same time, there is a significant push towards a modern economy.
-Our country’s philosophy is a unifying national concept which means human values come before commercialism.
+The kingdom of Bhutan prioritizes environmental protection as one of the four pillars of happiness, and it takes this principle so seriously that gross national happiness is deemed greater than the gross domestic product.
+This holistic approach to development is a radical concept that puts human values before commercialism.
+Bhutan preserves the integrity of its traditional values in social, religious, cultural, and environmental realms, while also pursuing modernization.

 Tipping or not to tip?
 This is a very personal decision.
 However, we do not have a tradition of tipping.
 While the decision is always up to you, please remember, Bhutan’s economy rests on tourism.
 That is, every dollar you spend benefits the local community and helps to rebuild the country after the big earthquake.

 Bhutan’s national language is Dzongkha.
-Among several other languages, English is a main language and is spoken by most Bhutanese.
-Communicating directly with the native people will help you to increase you knowledge as well as understanding life in Bhutan.
+Among several other languages, English is the main language and is spoken by most Bhutanese.
+Communicating directly with the native people will help you to increase your knowledge as well as understanding life in Bhutan.

 Clothes and other paraphernalia:

 The weather in Bhutan can be quite erratic, in particular with increased altitude.
 Please be prepared to embrace whatever weather the mountain ranges serve up on any given day!
 Our guests are expected to dress modestly and respectfully at all times, and, in particular when visiting monasteries, Dzongs, and other religious institutions.
 You express your respect and politeness when removing hats and caps when entering one of the following: religious and administrative premises, facilities, and any other place where the national flag is raised.